 The volume of moist sand will be more than that of dry sand.

 This change (increase) in the volume of sands on getting moist is termed as bulking of sand.

-Full knowledge of bulking of sand is necessary for a construction engineer because sand is sometimes used for mortars, plasters, and concrete by volume.
+Full knowledge of the bulking of sand is necessary for a construction engineer because sand is used for mortars, plasters, and concrete by volume.

 All the mix designs denote the proportion of sand is essentially in the dry state.

-Hence, a correction factor for bulking of sand has to be applied alter-determining the rate of bulking for the sand to be used in mortar and concrete making.
+Hence, a correction factor for the bulking of sand has to be applied after determining the rate of bulking for the sand to be used in mortar and concrete making.